Weegee5859/Jragon_Quest_Godot/README.md

 Roll to dodge attacks with the right mouse button.
 Jump with the spacebar.

-# Try the game out on itch.io!
+# Download
-https://weegee5859.itch.io/jragon-quest
+Download and try the game out on my itch.io page! https://weegee5859.itch.io/jragon-quest